lucianonooijen/Personal-Website/content/expertise.md

 #### Personal development

-As a developer, it is important to always continue to learn and to make sure you keep up with the latest techniques.
-For this reason I spend one day a week on self-education.
+As a developer, it is important to always continue to learn and to make sure you keep up with the technological advancements.
+For this reason I spend at least one day a week on self-education.

 ###### What I am currently working on: